 Rental growth and competition for prime space may drive some occupiers to explore further afield for availability and cheaper occupational costs.
 Industrial rents are now hitting £20 per sq ft plus in North West London and £30 per sq ft plus in Park Royal, with Hemel Hempstead achieving £23 just recently.

-The development pipeline will shift to locations of lower land values but for now the region remains strong with rental growth likely to improve further this year while supply will continue to fall.
+The development pipeline will shift to locations of lower land values but for now the region remains strong.
+Rental growth is likely to improve further this year while supply will continue to fall.

 Retail